mattbasta/webraft/README.md

 ### Timeouts and constants

-You can fiddle with the various numerical values that Raft depends on by overriding some getters on the `RaftInterface`.
+You can fiddle with the various numerical values that Raft depends on by overriding some getters.

 ```js
 class MyRaftInstance extends RaftInterface {